JasonStiefel/changelog-parser/README.md

       "added": [ "`dump` and `dumps` examples" ]
    } )

-   with open( "CHANGELOG.md", 'rb' ) as fp:
+   with open( "CHANGELOG.md", 'wb' ) as fp:
      changelog.dump( changes, fp )
    ```
    or